cs-uob/COMS20012/docs/lectures/LECTURE5.md

 The material is subdivided in small videos.

+**NOTE:** PDFs will be uploaded when I have access to proper internet!
+Sorry folks -- Joseph

 Please, watch the videos and go through the reading material in your own time.

 Also remember to work on the accompanying [exercises sheet](../exercises/EXERCISES5.html)